DghostNinja/Application-Security/Bug-bounty/README.md

 This file contains lists of Bug-bounty jottings which includes approach and methodologies.

-- To be used only for EDUCATIONAL PURPOSES ONLY!
+- To be used for EDUCATIONAL PURPOSES ONLY!